johnfraserss/ICS4U/Assignments/05 - 20 Time Project/README.md

 * Finalized log sheet by December 2nd, 2016 at 3pm.
 * Presentation files by December 2nd, 2016 at 3pm.

+####The following dates will be put aside for this project (pending no interruptions):
+* September 29th
+* October 5th, 12th, 19th, 25th
+* November 2nd, 10th, 16th, 24th
+* December 1st, 2nd

+It is assumed that on the dates above that you work on your 20Time project, and not the other programming related assignments.

 Presentation Schedule
 ----------------------